- 1 Purpose

-The Head of School/Department/College, Executive Dean or Divisional Manager is responsible for:
+The Head of Organisational Unit or Divisional Manager is responsible for:

 - Ensuring all personnel within their areas (including contractors and visitors) who operate forklift trucks or POFs are appropriately qualified and trained to operate the specific equipment they are using.

 - Ensuring that records are kept of all training and qualifications.